-Either adopting parent can choose to take statutory adoption leave, although not both.
-The other parent can take up to two weeks’ ordinary paternity leave.
+The other parent (provided they are an employee) can take up to two weeks’ ordinary paternity leave.

-However, you can now opt to share up to 50 weeks of the adoption leave between you under the new Shared Parental Leave regime, as long as your partner (as the 'primary adopter') agrees, and as long as you both meet the qualifying criteria.
-To be able take shared parental leave you must:
+The primary adopter must take the first two weeks of statutory adoption leave.
+After that, with the primary adopter’s agreement, you can opt to share up to 50 weeks of the remaining adoption leave between you under the Shared Parental Leave regime, as long as you both meet the qualifying criteria.
+Only employees can take shared parental leave.

 - be an employee (not, for example, self-employed or an agency worker);